nick3v/NOSTYLIST/README.md

 # NOSTYLIST

-A modern authentication system with a dark-themed UI, built with Flask, MongoDB, and React.
+A modern and stylish wardrobe management tool

 ## Prerequisites